Segmentation of Skin Lesions and their Attributes Using Multi-Scale Convolutional Neural Networks and Domain Specific Augmentations: Methodolgy

 \subsection{Test time augmentation and prediction ensembling}

-It has been shown that ensembling techniques can elevate the performance considerably \cite{codella2017deep}, therefore we tried to use prediction ensembling as much as possible.
+It has been shown that ensembling techniques can elevate the performance considerably \cite{codella2017deep}, therefore we tried to use ensembling of predictions as much as possible.
 Various test time augmentations are applied and then their outputs are merged (averaging).
 These ensembled predictions are then going under post-processing routines.

 For all segmentation models, test images are predicted using all trained weights in 5 folds experiments.
 In each fold, the original image is augmented with four different transformations: horizontal flip, vertical flip, contrast enhancing of a $90^\circ$ rotated version of the image, and sharpening the image.
 Hence, to construct the final prediction from a single model in our proposed approach, 25 predictions are acquired and averaged.
-Moreover, the final prediction maps from different models are merged together to obtain the ultimate prediction.
+Moreover, the final prediction maps from different models are merged together to obtain the ultimate ensemble prediction.